Lattice homology and Seiberg-Witten Floer spectra: Pin(2)-equivariant Results

 Recall that we have identified the set of $\spinc$-structures on $W_\Gamma$ with $\Char_\Gamma$.
 Under this correspondence, the action of conjugation is given by the obvious negation map $J \colon k \mapsto -k$.
 Note that the weight function $w$ (as a function on $\Char_\Gamma$) is evidently $J$-invariant.

 A self-conjugate $\spinc$-structure $[k]$ on $Y_\Gamma$ corresponds to an equivalence class $[k]$ which is sent to itself under $J$.
-Explicitly, if $[k]$ is self-conjugate, then it is easily checked that tChoose a here must exist some fixed $w_1, \ldots, w_{|\Gamma|}$, each equal to zero or one, such that $[k]$ is precisely equal to
+Explicitly, if $[k]$ is self-conjugate, then it is easily checked that there must exist some fixed $w_1, \ldots, w_{|\Gamma|}$, each equal to zero or one, such that $[k]$ is precisely equal to

 We refer to the $w_i$ as the \textit{Wu coefficients} associated to $[k]$ and the characteristic element $\smash{w = w_1 v_1^* + \cdots + w_{|\Gamma|} v_{|\Gamma|}^*} \in [k]$ as the \textit{Wu element}.
 For example, if $W_\Gamma$ is spin, then the restriction of this spin structure to $Y_\Gamma$ corresponds to the equivalence class $[k]$ with Wu coefficients $w_1 = \cdots = w_{\Gamma} = 0$.